amarjeetkapoor1/Sim/README.md

 # Sim

-Stucture informatian model is software used to form database model for the the given structure by extracting info from .std file made by staad.pro
+Structure information model is software used to form database model for the the given structure by extracting info from .std file made by staad.pro